cicyfan/cs-gy-6613-spring-2020/content/docs/lectures/planning/search/_index.md

 ---
-title: Problem Solving via Search
+title: Planning with Search
 weight: 95
-draft: true
+draft: false
 ---

-# Problem Solving via Search
+# Planning with Search

 In [recursive state estimation]({{<ref "../../pgm/recursive-state-estimation">}}) chapter we made two advances in our modeling tool set: